slbailey/Retrovue-playout/docs/domain/PlayoutControlDomain.md

 - Commands processed serially per channel (`command_sequence` monotonic) to guarantee determinism under concurrent automation input.
 - Seek operations flush stale frames and guarantee a deterministic resume PTS.
 - Idempotency enforced via `(channel_id, command_id)` deduplication window of 60 s.
+- **Slot switching occurs at a frame boundary, and the engine guarantees that the final LIVE frame and first PREVIEW frame are placed consecutively in the output ring buffer with no discontinuity in timing or PTS.**
+- Producer switching happens at ring buffer boundary with **perfect PTS continuity** (no jumps, no resets).
+- Preview slot producer runs in **shadow decode mode** (decodes frames but does not write to buffer until switched).
+- Ring buffer **persists through switches** (never flushed during switch).
+- Renderer pipeline **does NOT reset** on switch (continues reading seamlessly).
+- Preview producer's first frame PTS = live producer's last PTS + frame_duration (mandatory continuity).
+- Last live frame and first preview frame appear back-to-back in ring buffer with no gap.
+- Only the live slot producer writes frames to the ring buffer; preview slot producer is isolated until switch.

 ## Failure modes